 Treatments of genera (e.g. Banksia)

 In the description of a genus, plant parts (organs) are described in the same sequence as in the family description and cover characters that distinguish the genus from related genera.
 It may repeat attributes that are consistent in the family.
 Where the family description includes various possible states (e.g. leaves alternate, opposite, whorled or otherwise), then the state that applies to the particular genus should be described.
-For example, in the Solanaceae, Fl.
-Australia 29: 1–208 (1982), the family description begins ‘Herbs, shrubs or small trees’, and the first genus, Anthocercis, is characterised in habit by ‘Shrubs’.
+For example, in the Solanaceae, Flora of Australia 29: 1–208 (1982), the family description begins ‘Herbs, shrubs or small trees’, and the first genus, Anthocercis, is characterised in habit by ‘Shrubs’.

-The following is a list of all the possible fields that may be present in a taxon profile:
+The following is a list of the possible fields that may be present in a taxon profile: